About Us

 [More on our view of evolving EcoDharma]

 A monk once asked the Zen master Yun Men, “What is the work of the Buddha’s whole life?”
-Yun Men replied, “An appropriate response.”[1]This koan is from The Blue Cliff Record, case fourteen; translators Thomas Cleary and J. C. Cleary.
-Note that while Cleary & Cleary translate the last line as “an appropriate … Continue reading
+Yun Men replied, “An appropriate response.”1This koan is from The Blue Cliff Record, case fourteen; translators Thomas Cleary and J. C. Cleary.
+Note that while Cleary & Cleary translate the last line as “an appropriate statement,” we’re using the common variant “an appropriate response,” which is well-suited to our context yet not as implicitly deep.

 Strategy